FAIRmat-NFDI/nomad-docs/examples/experiment_data/spm.md

-# Domain-specific examples for SPM (Scanning Tunneling Spectorscopy)
+# Domain-specific examples for SPM (Scanning Tunneling Spectroscopy)

 Build upon your understanding of NOMAD's features with domain-specific examples and explanations.